Pullusb/snippetsLibrary/README.md

 ## Changelog:

+  v0.4.3 :
+  - fix a bug with converter export for vscode (because [backslash escaping sequence in json is super weird](https://github.com/Microsoft/vscode/issues/33933))

   v0.4.2 :
   - bugfix when entering nothing in save field (save with a generated random number and date)